megabytesofrem/azalea-lang/README.md

 ## Status

 Azalea is currently heavily **work in progress** and not yet ready for end-user usage.
-The core features such as its type checker and resolver are working, but still incomplete.
+It currently features a mostly working but still temperamental type checker and experimental codegen.

 ## Rationale